-Made with shredded king oyster mushrooms and protein-rich chickpeas, this family-friendly, Authentic Vegan Tikka Masala Recipe creates a curry so close to the traditional chicken version, it’s a little freaky.
-Yet, it’s vegan, gluten-free, kid-friendly and and bloody good.
+Made with shredded king oyster mushrooms and protein-rich chickpeas, this family-friendly, Authentic Mushroom Tikka Masala Recipe creates a curry so close to the traditional chicken version, it’s a little freaky.
+Yet, it’s vegan, gluten-free, kid-friendly and bloody good.

 The not-so-sneaky-trick to this curry is using king oyster mushrooms.
 Currently one of my favourite things to cook with, king oyster mushrooms are delicately flavoured taking on any sauce or seasoning you care to pair them with.
 Also, their texture when shredded is pretty chicken-esque.

 Non-traditionally I have added chickpeas and baby spinach to this recipe but I never like to miss an opportunity to add protein and iron to my recipes.
 Especially when MY DAUGHTER EATS IT!
 No, I’m not yelling at you.
 I am a little excited though because if you’ve been here before you might recall my ongoing battle to get my four year-old to eat well.
 She has recently added mild curry to her approved list.
 Who would have thunk it?
 A family-friendly curry.